bradcar/bno08x_i2c_spi_MicroPython/README.md

 designed in the user code, they may be from a different report.

     accuracy, timestamp_us = bno.acceleration.meta

+If you are using quaternions for various processing and at a later time you want to convert to an euler angle (degrees), you can use the following:

+    i, j, k, r = bno.quaternion
+    # ...various quaternion processing
+    roll, pitch, yaw = euler_conversion(i, j, k, r)

 **Examples of other sensor reports**